ibarwick/firebird_fdw/README.md

 Turns off pushdowns of `WHERE` clause elements to Firebird.
 Useful mainly for debugging and benchmarking.

+## CREATE USER MAPPING options

+`firebird_fdw` accepts the following options via the `CREATE USER MAPPING`
+command:

+`username`

+The Firebird username to connect as (not case-sensitive)

+`password`

+The Firebird user's password

 ## CREATE FOREIGN TABLE options